gabe-san/signupform/README.md

 # signupform
-Sign up page using HTML and CSS
+Sign up page using HTML and CSS.
+Not extensively tested for mobile compatibility.
+Dark mode theme defaulted.